Exhibit 99.1

 Consequently, we are clearly leading the competitors in return on capital employed, and have done so for the entire business cycle.
 Over the past ten years, we have averaged 16 percent return on capital employed compared to estimates of five percent for traditional oil competitors and 11 percent for Dow.

-These comparative data clearly demonstrate that our Chemical business is delivering superior value for ExxonMobil shareholders; and with continued delivery of self-help improvement and technology advancements, coupled with the major growth opportunities were pursuing, we’re well-positioned to extend our lead over competition as we move to the future.
+These comparative data clearly demonstrate that our Chemical business is delivering superior value for ExxonMobil shareholders; and with continued delivery of self-help improvement and technology advancements, coupled with the major growth opportunities were pursuing, were well-positioned to extend our lead over competition as we move to the future.

 That concludes my remarks.
 I thank you for your attention.
 Now let me turn it back to Henry who will review the remaining agenda.